-I’m reading a fascinating book at the moment – Cure: a journey into the science of mind over body by Jo Marchant – and it has deepened my understanding of the complex but clear link between body and mind.
+I’m reading a fascinating book at the moment that has got me thinking more about anxiety symptoms.
+The book – Cure: a journey into the science of mind over body by Jo Marchant – has deepened my understanding of the complex but clear link between body and mind.
 The studies on placebo effect, hypnosis and meditation all demonstrate the extraordinary ability for the mind, with encouragement, to help make our bodies better.
 And the flip is also true.

 There is a long, long list of physical symptoms that are associated with anxiety – whether that is the heart pumping harder and temperature rising with the ‘in the moment’ stress or the multitude of seemingly random manifestations of long-term, long-held anxiety.
 But they are not random – they make sense.
 If you keep a body that is made well for short-term stress in the same state for a prolonged period, all the things that ‘help’ us in the short-term – bursts of adrenaline, noradrenaline and cortisol all begin to have very different consequences when maintained for too long.

 Vicious circle of anxiety symptoms and experience

 The vicious circle of being anxious, experiencing numerous physical ailments, becoming them more anxious, seeing your GP, having tests, not finding anything, still experiencing physical problems, feeling more anxious is exhausting and thoroughly undermines wellbeing.
 And often people are ashamed of being anxious.
 It is a horrible, debilitating experience.

 There are a number of identifiable types terms of long-term anxiety including:

 - Generalised Anxiety Disorder

 - Panic Attack Disorder

 - Post Traumatic Stress Disorder